As you would have already known, the 8mm video format is considered obsolete in these days of HD video.

 That said, let’s take a look at the 8mm tapes for sale.

 Although Sony was the prime mover of the 8mm video format, other players jumped into the fray as well.
-This is especially so when it came to the production of 8mm tapes.
+This is especially so when it comes to the production of 8mm tapes.

 Among them were Maxell, Fuji, and TDK.

-You may buy these tapes in single units or in packs, depending on your needs.
+You may buy these tapes in single units or packs, depending on your needs.

 Most of the 8mm tapes are of the metal particle (MP) type.